alibarrak/Electricity4All/README.md

 ```

 ### Output data
 at the end of the proccess, result data will be saved in CSV file.
-All sample tests have **100% match** with provided outputs xlsm file (see challege link for further information)
+All sample tests have ~~100% match~~  (some mismatches after the update) with provided outputs xlsm file (see challege link for further information)

 ### notes
-according to the challenge requirements, proccess time of the code seems to be slow! possible bug or wrong code interpretation; as never used either language before this time.
+~~according to the challenge requirements, proccess time of the code seems to be slow! possible bug or wrong code interpretation; as never used either language before this time.~~
+the updated code performs ways better, however, not fully tested.